bucs110fall2023/final-project-team-fos/README.md

 7. Verify that the player’s spaceship moves up.
 8. Press the down arrow key.
 9. Verify that the player’s spaceship moves down.
-Expected Outcome: The player’s spaceship should move left/right/up/down in response to the arrow key inputs.
+Expected Outcome: The player’s spaceship should move left,right,up,down in response to the arrow key inputs.

 Test Case 5: Abilitybox Collision Detection/
 Test Description: Ensure that collisions between the player and abilityboxes are detected correctly./